ybsung/front-end/learning/a11y/StartBuildingAccessibleWebApplicationsToday.md

 ## 08. How Visible vs. Hidden Elements Affect Keyboard/Screen Reader Users

 : There are several ways to hide elements

+To hide something from everybody, your keyboard and screen reader users included,
 ```
 <div style="display: none;">
 	<h1>Heading</h1>
 	<a href="#link1">Link 1</a>
 </div>
 ```

-To hide something from everybody, your keyboard and screen reader users included,
+To hide something from everybody, your keyboard and screen reader users included
+Same with `display: none`
+Supported in quite a few browsers
 ```
 <div hidden>
 	<h1>Heading</h1>
 	<a href="#link2">Link 2</a>
 </div>
 ```

-To hide something from everybody, your keyboard and screen reader users included Same with `display: none`
-Supported in quite a few browsers
--->
+To reserve the dimensions of the div
+To hide the content
+To be focusable
+: Useful for animation
 ```
 <div style="opacity: 0;">
 	<h1>Heading</h1>
 	<a href="#link3">Link 3</a>
 </div>
 ```

 To reserve the dimensions of the div
 To hide the content
-To be focusable
+To be not focusable
-: Useful for animation
+: Useful for the disabled button in a toolbar
 ```
 <div style="visibility: hidden;">
 	<h1>Heading</h1>
 	<a href="#link4">Link 4</a>
 </div>
 ```

-To reserve the dimensions of the div
-To hide the content
+To hide on the screen
-To be not focusable
+To be focusable
-: Useful for the disabled button in a toolbar
+: Useful for text alternatives
 ```
 /* from the HTML5 Boilerplate */
 .visuallyhidden {